hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

 "separator" [1][1]. the difference is subtle but important: wheras a separator would separate lines, a terminator terminates every line, including the last one.

+from the manpage for the wc utility [2][2]

+   A line is defined as a string of characters delimited by a <newline>
+   character.
+Characters beyond the final <newline> character will not be included in the line count.

 ### understanding the difference